What You Need in Your Car for Winter

 Window Break Tool

-In case you get locked out of your car, the doors become frozen shut, or the door lock mechanisms won’t work for some reason, you may need to use a car window break tool to get into or out of the vehicle.
+If you get locked out of your car, the doors become frozen shut, or the door lock mechanisms won’t work for some reason, you may need to use a car window break tool to get into or out of the vehicle.

-We all hope we don’t have to face this type of situation, but we see on the news emergencies where car occupants can’t get out of a vehicle.
+We all hope we don’t have to face this type of situation, but we see emergencies on the news where car occupants can’t get out of a vehicle.

 Cash/Small Bills

 This is one that’s been critical from the time I started driving.
-My dad made me keep $5.00 in the car in case I got stranded.
+My dad made me keep $5.00 in the car if I got stranded.
 At the time $5.00 was a lot of money, it wouldn’t go far today!
 That was back in 1966, driving my 1951 Chevy to school and work.

 Entertainment Items

-If you are stuck for 3-4 hours on the highway, it would be nice to have something to help time to pass a bit faster, playing cards, reading books, or whatever.
+If you are stuck for 3-4 hours on the highway, it would be nice to have something to help time pass a bit faster, playing cards, reading books, or whatever.

 Final Word